 What I love most about Pamela Aidan’s work is that it comes from the viewpoint of Darcy.
 I didn’t think the first book or the third book were all that shocking as it’s basically just retelling the Pride and Prejudice story, but I love seeing Darcy’s viewpoint of it.
 Also, the second book explores what might have been happening in his life when he wasn’t with Lizzy.
 I love that Darcy saves a few strands of thread that were Lizzy’s in his pocket to carry with him.
 This image sticks with me even though I read her books when they very first came out.
 Thank you Pamela for giving me Darcy’s view.

 Lastly, I bring you Abigail Reynolds.
 Not because she is the least talented of the bunch, but because she is newest to me.
 Having just read her book, Alone with Mr. Darcy, I am already in love with her work.
 Lizzy and Darcy snowed in for days alone?
 What’s not to love?
-Thank you Pamela for carrying on the tradition!
+Thank you Abigail for carrying on the tradition!

 Now that I’ve told you a few of my favorite Jane Austen authors (and by no means is this a full list) why not tell me one of your favs?